Celestial Hills Light RP/PVE

 Several years after the war, when the Seven Races of Tera unite, to battle against the rising threat of the Argons, the call of the Empyreans would needed again.
 An heir of the late Lord Val'dun would rise to answer the call and unite the forces once again.

-Edited by: Arenthas 11 months ago
+Edited by: Arenthas over 1 year ago